HyunCafe/HyunCafe/README.md

 **Deployment**
 Creating a README on GitHub is a simple process.
 Here are the steps:

-Click the "Create new file" button located in the repository.
+Click the "Create new file" button located in a new github repository (your username).

 In the "Name your file" field, enter "README.md" (without the quotes).